 Cinnamon Apple Cranberry Crunch

-This dish goes great with a dollop of yogurt or ice cream.
+This take on a crumble uses phyllo dough instead of oats.
+It's delicious with a dollop of yogurt or ice cream.

 - Total Time:

 Source: Body+Soul, November 2009

 - 1 1/2 cups cranberries (fresh or partially defrosted frozen)

 - 3 small or 2 large McIntosh apples (about 1 pound), peeled if desired, cored and cut into 1 1/2 inch wedges

 - 6 sheets phyllo dough